beckybeauchamp1/Sample-Teach/readme.md

 - Stock Trader Application: http://demo.kaazing.com/forex/

 - Google Star Wars Game: https://lightsaber.withgoogle.com/experience
-  - This uses WebRTC and WebSocket to allow for the real-time communication between the player's desktop and smartphone:
+  - This uses WebRTC and WebSocket to allow for the real-time communication between the player's desktop and smartphone

 ##We Do: Implement Instant-Chat Messaging App